A Cyclical Universe

-In a future post I'll talk in detail about conformal cyclical cosmology (CCC).
-This is a model of the Universe where it passes endlessly through a possibly infinite number of cycles (or aeons) each of which starts with a big bang and ends with a rapidly expanding empty universe.
-This fascinating idea was proposed in… Continue reading Cycles of Time
+Updated 18 December 2025 In another post I talk in more detail about conformal cyclical cosmology (CCC).
+Roger Penrose's model of the Universe where it passes endlessly through a possibly infinite number of cycles (or aeons) each of which starts with a big bang and ends with a rapidly expanding empty universe.
+This fascinating idea… Continue reading Roger Penrose – Cycles of Time

 Distances in Cosmology